richardmz/cfg-2/Readme.md

     private final Map<String, Host> hosts;
     private final List<Connector> connectors;

-    // Digesting can go in constructor
+    // Digestion can go in constructor
     // Exception can be substituted to more proper subclasses Configuration(Config config) throws Exception
     {